-Broadcasters are urged to refer to BCAPs guidance on sound levels in advertising for more information on the technical aspects of the rule and information about its application (available here).
+Broadcasters are urged to refer to BCAP's guidance on sound levels in advertising for more information on the technical aspects of the rule and information about its application (available here).

 - 4.8 Advertisements must not condone or encourage harmful discriminatory behaviour or treatment.
 Advertisements must not prejudice respect for human dignity. - 4.9 Advertisements must not condone or encourage violence, crime, disorder or anti-social behaviour. - 4.10 Advertisements must not distress the audience without justifiable reason.
-Advertisements must not exploit the audience's fears or superstitions - Television only Animals must not be harmed or distressed as a result of the production of an advertisement. - 4.12 Advertisements must not condone or encourage behaviour grossly prejudicial to the protection of the environment.
+Advertisements must not exploit the audience's fears or superstitions - Television only Animals must not be harmed or distressed as a result of the production of an advertisement. - 4.12 Advertisements must not condone or encourage behaviour grossly prejudicial to the protection of the environment. - 4.13 Advertisements must not portray or represent anyone who is, or seems to be, under 18 in a sexual way.
+However, this rule does not apply to advertisements whose principal function is to promote the welfare of, or to prevent harm to, under-18s, provided any sexual portrayal or representation is not excessive. - 4.14 Advertisements must not include gender stereotypes that are likely to cause harm, or serious or widespread offence.